ehlerorngard/beezniss/README.md

 # Beezniss <img src="https://user-images.githubusercontent.com/34467850/56313237-fcc55680-6106-11e9-964f-c06ab4abf105.png" alt="logo" width="96" />

-Beezniss is a single-page business dashboard built with React and Node/Express/MySQL, incorporating many components of utility to businesses and their employees, including a task manager, a sales forecaster, a marketing performance grapher, live messaging, a social media feed, & videoconferencing capability. j
+Beezniss is a single-page business dashboard built with React and Node/Express/MySQL, incorporating many components of utility to businesses and their employees, including a task manager, a sales forecaster, a marketing performance grapher, live messaging, a social media feed, & videoconferencing capability.

-Leader and chief contributor of a 5-member team;
-Sole builder of the backend for the app, including db models with Sequelize (models for project, task, user, et al.), routes with Express and Axios;  built entire Task Manager component, including frontend in React
-* Description:  A business management dashboard displaying to employees a task manager, a sales forecaster,

-## building the app
+## the build
 I (Ehler) built this app along with 4 team members.

 As the lead developer and chief contributor, I worked on most facets of the app,